InQuest/ThreatIngestor/README.rst

     :target: https://inquest.readthedocs.io/projects/threatingestor/en/latest/workflows.html
     :alt: ThreatIngestor flowchart with several sources feeding into multiple operators.

-Try it out now with this `quick walkthrough`_, or see more `ThreatIngestor walkthroughs`_ on the InQuest blog.
+Try it out now with this `quick walkthrough`_, read more `ThreatIngestor walkthroughs`_ on the InQuest blog, and check out `labs.inquest.net/iocdb`_, an IOC aggregation and querying tool powered by ThreatIngestor.

 Installation
 ------------